-Local governments have strict limits on their ability to increase current revenues and create new revenues.
+Local governments have strict limits on their ability to increase current revenues and create new revenues due to levy limits and other restrictions imposed by the State Legislature.
 Existing revenues, such as service fees and the property tax levy, are fully committed to existing services.
 In addition to providing core services such as police, fire, garbage collection, and road construction, the City and County of Milwaukee already commit some resources to environmental and equity issues.
 Given the condition of aging infrastructure, many local and county governments also need to fund replacement and improvement of infrastructure - these costs will be exacerbated by the impacts of climate change.